Is the space for critical thinking shrinking in Pakistan? | DW | 26.06.2020

 Politics and academia

-The government and the military deny these accusations, with PM Khan stating that media is absolutely free in Pakistan.
+The government and the military deny these accusations, with Prime Minister Imran Khan stating that media is absolutely free in Pakistan.

 Read more: Mir Shakil-ur-Rehman: Why Pakistan's media mogul is behind bars